-Helen Frankenthaler (born 1928) is regarded as one of the major painters of postwar American Abstract Expressionism.
+Helen Frankenthaler (1928-2011) is regarded as one of the major painters of postwar American Abstract Expressionism.
 Frankenthaler first studied art at the Dalton School in New York, and then at Bennington College in Vermont.

 In the 1950s, Frankenthaler was inspired by American Abstract Expressionism, especially by the work of Jackson Pollock.
 She began to experiment with pouring paint directly onto canvas but unlike Pollock, Frankenthaler used thinned paint on untreated canvases, creating the effect of a large watercolor; this revolutionary technique launched the second generation of the Color Field school of painting.
 Even though her poured works appear nonrepresentational, they are often based on real or imaginary landscapes.